 Not really, but let’s define “expedited service” in a bunch of different ways for clarity.
 Expedited service can exist if you mean properly handling the transaction and making sure there are no unreasonable delays.
 In other words, being responsible.
 Then, yes.
 Expedited services can exist if you mean selecting a tradeline with a fast approaching statement date/report date; a date closest to the day you purchased the tradelines.

 However, there is no “special” way to speed up the process.
 That’s just marketing gimmicks, at that point.

 What’s more important than the time it takes to add tradelines to your credit report?

-As we explain quite often, the time it takes to add tradelines to your credit report should be a secondary consideration.
-Whether you’ve selected the correct tradeline is much more important.
-Whether you are dealing with a solid company, competent in this field, etc., is much more important.
+In short, the time it takes to add tradelines to your credit report should be a secondary consideration.
+The tradeline that you choose is a much more important consideration.
+Whether you are dealing with a solid company that is competent in this field is much more important.
 If you are looking to purchases seasoned tradelines, you’ve come to the right place.